 As mentioned above, the Google Keyword Planner can be used for both PPC and SEO marketing purposes.
 PPC stands for Pay-Per-Click and that covers the paid ads side of digital marketing.
 SEO stands for Search Engine Optimization, and that’s the organic side of marketing that happens when someone enters search terms into a search engine like Google or Bing.

-What’s nice about using this tool for SEO is that, although you do need a Google Ads account to access the tool, you don’t need to spend any money on ads to pluck out all the prizes the tool has to offer.
+What’s nice about using this SEO tool is that, although you do need a Google Ads account to access the tool, you don’t need to spend any money on ads to pluck out all the prizes the tool has to offer.

 3. Competitor insights

 Hooray.
 Put on your spy hats and steal the sparkly gems.
 You can enter your top competitors’ URLs straight into the tool (we’ll get to that) and see what keywords they’re bidding on.
-Do they look like they’re worth adding into your own campaign accounts?
+Do they look like they’re worth adding to your search campaign accounts?

 If yes, steal them.